 For people living in female lone-parent headed households, the relevant indicator is actually the product of the divorce rate, the poverty rate, and the poverty gap.
-Yet, in order to compare directly the advances in poverty for female lone-parent-headed households to those for the elderly and the overall population, define the poverty intensity the same way: the product of the poverty rate, the poverty gap, and the same constant (1.89).
+Yet, in order to compare poverty for female lone-parent-headed households to the elderly and the overall population, we must define female lone-parent-headed household poverty intensity in the same way as elderly and overall poverty intensity, i.e. the product of the poverty rate, the poverty gap, and the constant 1.89.
 Under this definition, both the LICO and the LIM show great declines in poverty intensity for female lone-parent-headed households.
-Under the LIM, the poverty intensity was 32.6 in 1981 and decreased 41.9 per cent to 18.9 in 2009 (Table 2).
-Under the LICO, the poverty intensity for this group was 31.7 in 1981 and fell 67.3 per cent to 10.4 in 2009.
+Under the LIM, the poverty intensity was 32.6 in 1981 and decreased 32.9 per cent to 21.9 in 2011 (Table 2).
+Under the LICO, the poverty intensity for this group was 31.7 in 1981 and fell 66.2 per cent to 10.7 in 2011.
 Once more, the LICO shows a faster decrease in poverty intensity than does the LIM.
 This was true for all three poverty groups, and we therefore expect the IEWB to increase faster under the LICO than under the LIM.